 Extra top tips on teaching your puppy its name

 Say it nice and clearly and no nicknames at least for now!
 Charlie-boo, Charlie-kins, Mr Charles, or Prince Charles will have to wait til ‘Charlie’ is a little older and can respond to their regular name when you call them first.
 Also, make sure everyone in your family and household is using the same name too!

 Don’t use an embarrassing name

-Generalisation is so important – practise indoors to begin with.
-In the lounge is quite an easy place to start training with low distractions, then try the hallway, then the garden, then in a quiet area of the park, and so on.
+Generalisation is so important – practice indoors to begin with.
+The lounge is quite an easy place to start training with low distractions, then try the hallway, then the garden, then in a quiet area of the park, and so on.

 Repetition is key